Bell jar: Risks

 A vacuum produces a pressure difference of one atmosphere, approximately 14 psi, over the surface of the glass.
 The energy contained within an implosion is defined by the pressure difference and the volume evacuated.
 Flask volumes can change by orders of magnitude between experiments.
 Whenever working with liter sized or larger flasks, chemists should consider using a safety screen or the sash of a flow hood to protect them from shards of glass, should an implosion occur.
 Glassware can also be wrapped with spirals of tape to catch shards, or wrapped with webbed mesh more commonly seen on scuba cylinders.

 Glass under vacuum becomes more sensitive to chips and scratches in its surface, as these form stress risers, so older glass is best avoided if possible.
 Impacts to the glass and thermally induced stresses are also concerns under vacuum.
 Round bottom flasks more effectively spread the stress across their surfaces, and are therefore safer when working under vacuum.

 Decorative or preservative

 Purely decorative bell jars were commonly used in the Victorian period to display and serve as transparent dust covers and display cases for a wide variety of items, including clocks, taxidermy, shells, and wax flowers and fruit.
 Decorative bell jars were made of thin glass, with more care being taken regarding their optical clarity, and they did not have a thickened base flange.
 For this reason, they are not suitable for vacuum use and would usually fail if pumped down.

-Similar glass domes were used as cheese domes, cakebells or garden cloches.
+Similar glass domes were used as cheese domes or cakebells.